-Form View offers users a powerful tool for reaching out to their customers, partners, clients, and more to request information and add it directly to a SmartSuite app.
+Form View offers users a powerful tool for reaching out to their customers, partners, clients, and more to request information and add it directly to a SmartSuite Table.
+SmartSuite also provides conditional logic in forms.

-Forms serve a specialized function in the app - collecting data from users - and therefore do not require the sorting, filtering, and spotlight settings that you’ll see on other view types.
+Forms serve a specialized function in the Table - collecting data from users - and therefore do not require the sorting, filtering, and spotlight settings that you’ll see on other view types.

 Overview & Uses

-Form View allows you to create an interface that makes it easy for users - whether they are members of your SmartSuite workspace or not - to add data to an app.
+Form View allows you to create an interface that makes it easy for users - whether they are members of your SmartSuite workspace or not - to add data to a Table.

 You select the fields of data that you would like to collect, add them to the form in an order that you specify (optionally making some or all of them required to submit the form), and then have the option to send a link (URL) to the form or cut and paste embed code that can be used to insert the form into an existing website.